Centre-for-Information-Resilience/cir-duplicate-detector/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

 # Duplicate Detector - for CIR
 As part of [BigData Republic](https://bigdatarepublic.nl/) Social Good Initiative, [Sam Sweere](https://github.com/SamSweere) developed this package to help the CIR team to detect & mark (possible) duplicate entries.
-There are two kinds of duplicates that we are looking for:
+There are two kinds of duplicates that the package can detect:
+- **PDQ hash fuzzy duplicates**: These are entries with similar PDQ hashes, and are likely to be similar images.
 - **URL duplicates**: These are entries that have the same URL.
 The url is parsed such that the parameters are removed and the url is normalized.
-- **PDQ hash fuzzy duplicates**: These are entries with similar PDQ hashes, and are likely to be similar images.

 ## PDQ Duplicate Detection
 The PDQ algorithm was developed and open-sourced by Facebook (now Meta) in 2019.
 It is a perceptual hash function that can be used to identify similar images.
 For example, if an image is cropped, resized, or slightly altered, the PDQ hash will still be similar to the original image.